What is at stake?

 With this in mind, the EBU Interdisciplinary Data Protection Group (Data Protection Group) gathering Members’ experts from different areas such as legal, technology, digital, comms, marketing and public affairs, has been actively working on the proposal for an ePrivacy Regulation.

-In this context, the EBU Data Protection Officers Group (DPO Group) brings together DPOs, Senior Privacy Legal officers and experts in data protection issues from across the EBU Membership.
-It aims to assist Members in their GDPR compliance process and provides a forum to update them on the latest developments in Europe and beyond, as well as an opportunity for sharing experiences and best practices and for networking.
+The EBU Data Protection Officers Group (DPO Group) brings together DPOs, Senior Privacy Legal officers and experts in data protection issues from across the EBU Membership.
+It aims to assist Members in their GDPR compliance process and provides a forum to update them on the latest developments in Europe and beyond, as well as an opportunity for sharing experiences and best practices.